Case Study / Private Equity

 AI scoped to the workflow, not bolted onto a vendor’s roadmap.

 Generic CRMs evolve on the vendor’s schedule.
 Argus360 was scoped to the firm’s actual deal process, LP cadence, and reporting requirements.
 The agents do the work the team specified, audited the way the team requires, on data the firm owns.
-That is the architecture difference — and the reason the cost economics flipped.
+That is the architecture difference — and the reason both the cost economics flipped and the matching and signal layer became possible from the same engagement.

 Related: Argus360 platform overview · AI for PE portfolio companies · All case studies